nicolegooden/indecision-maker/README.md

 - When the user first interacts with the application, the app renders a welcome message that introduces the user to an existential question that makes us wonder about our own decisions.

- - The user can interact with the navigation bar and browse the applcation's content such as music, movies, podcasts, card games and board games.
+ - The user can interact with the navigation bar and browse the application's content such as music, movies, podcasts, card games, and board games.

  <img src="https://media.giphy.com/media/8hg3zdbyxZStJMchtR/giphy.gif" alt="" height=100% width=80%/>

 #### Take 2

-- When the user clicks on the `find activity button`, the application's view changes to present the viewer with the `find activity form`.
+- When the user clicks on the `find activity button`, the application's view changes to present the user with the `form`.

-- When the user answers the questionnaire, the script collects the user's information and updates state in the parent component: `<App/>`, this way the algorithm handled by the parent will filter and randomize an actvity.
+- When the user answers the questionnaire, the script collects the user's information and updates state in the parent component, `<App/>`, this way the algorithm handled by the parent will filter and randomize an actvity.

   <img src="https://media.giphy.com/media/cfc797PcomQaZdAfMo/giphy.gif" height=auto width=75%/>